isabella232/docs-vuepress/docs/developer/11-ui-plugins.md

-% UI Plugins
+# UI Plugins

-% Greg Schueler
-% December 4, 2017
+Updated December 4, 2017

 ## About